jflowers1974/rPiPaperWallets/README.md

 # rPiPaperWallets.sh
-A setup script for a raspberry pi paper wallet machine.
+A setup script for a raspberry pi paper wallet machine, for a number of cryptocurrencies.
+The script will install OS utilies and tools related to the creation and security of your raspberry pi system to perform necessary functions.
+The other portion is the installation of an HTML file that allows for easy access of some of the more important tools.
+It should be noted that the webpage, rPi.html, was optimized for a Raspberry Pi Foundation's 7" LCD touchscreen.

+My raspberry pi unit is dedicated to this feature and thus this setup is most appropriate for me.
+Please change as you see fit.
+Also, I just added this second part, and so the links are probably not working.

-Last UPDATE:  2017 April 24
+Last UPDATE:  2017 June 24

 # Motivation: